Home Office - PR against a shortage of skilled workers

 Home Office as a recruiting topic

-No wonder that the topic is also important in recruiting: studies such as the "Recruiting Trends" and "Application Practice", which are carried out annually by the Center of Human Resources Information Systems (CHRIS) of the Universities of Bamberg and Frankfurt together with the career portal Monster, show again and again:
+So it's no wonder that the topic is also important in recruiting: studies such as the “Recruiting Trends” and “Application Practice”, which are carried out annually by the Center of Human Resources Information Systems (CHRIS) at the Universities of Bamberg and Frankfurt together with the Monster career portal, show again and again:

 Of the respondents 1000 companies, 83,8 percent consider flexible working time models to be an important measure against the shortage of skilled workers, while at the same time 10 percent respondents surveyed by 000 85,9 rate the home office positively.
 Flexibility as a basic need of Generation Y

 At Coca-Cola Germany, flexible working has been the norm since 2012: “We have dealt with studies and the needs of Generation Y,” explains HR Director Nadine Ziese.
 There were already rules for family-friendly work before, but less flexible: “All employees can now decide for themselves when and where they want to work, provided that the company's priorities allow it.
 The recording of working hours is voluntary.
 That strengthens personal responsibility, ”she is convinced.

 But there are restrictions, as Ziese explains: “Working from home is not the right thing for everyone: Working in a company also includes personal exchange with one another, for example.
 You have to decide on a case-by-case basis whether a task can be done at home or whether arrangements require being in the office. "